 The Oven-Bake Method

 Cooking time: 15-20 mins

 For cooking in the oven, preheat the oven to 180C.

 Toss the chopped mushrooms in oil or spread a thin layer of oil on the pan and place whole mushrooms with the gills facing up, then drizzle oil over mushrooms.
 Add any herbs or spices here, even a drizzle of soy sauce or balsamic vinegar adds tremendous flavour.
 Simply chuck the mushrooms in and bake until browned.
 This usually takes between 15-20 minutes depending on how thin the mushrooms are chopped.

+These methods can be used fro any type of oyster mushroom.
 You can use crunchy mushrooms in any dish -- add them to soup, salads, stir-fries, pastas, risotto -- even simply add them to your eggs for a healthy, gourmet touch.
 Whole crunchy oyster mushrooms are a great entrée by themselves, they usually don't even make it far from the kitchen!